markstringer-dti/markstringer-dti.github.io/dti.md

 You're starting to get this uncomfortable feeling that the project isn't going well.
 And for the sake of the company, well, that and the sake of your career, you need this project to go well.
 You realise, you don't know what you can do to help the project succeed.
 You wonder if there any useful tips in this book, for you, or for your team.
 Is there anything that *you* could do to help the project do better?

 Maybe you're working on a project, but you aren't any kind of boss.
 Maybe you're one of the people who does the work.
 Yes, yes, you know you're going to get paid no matter whether the project is a success or not.
-But maybe, you don't know where this preference comes from, you'd rather work on projects that were a success.
+But still, you'd rather work on projects that are a success.

 So, let's get right to it.
 How do you deliver a project that is impossible?
 The quick answer is that you look at it from a different point of view, you find a way of seeing it, that makes it so that it isn't impossible.